Nebraska Medicaid Program

 Sign Up for Direct Deposit of your Medicaid Payments

 Electronic funds transfer (EFT) saves time and money.
-We are beginning to phase-in mandatory EFT requirements for all providers and encourage you to sign up now.
-For instructions and a printable form, go to: www.dhhs.ne.gov/med/edieft.htm.
+EFT requirements are mandatory for all providers.
+For instructions and a printable form, go to: http://dhhs.ne.gov/medicaid/Pages/med_edieft.aspx.

 Familiarize Yourself with Your Medicaid Provider Handbook